dasuan/unix_config/README.md

+#unix_config
-This is config enviroment files when dasuan first initial a new toy.
+This repo includes some config enviroment files.
+I use it when first initial a new toy.

+#Contact
 If you you have advice, tell me.

-github.com/dasuan
+github.com/kyshel
+kyshel.com